hwayne/learntla-v2/docs/beginner/invariants.rst

   IsCorrect == pc = "Done" => is_unique = IsUnique(seq)

 I said ``=>`` was really important earlier.
 This is one of those ways: it lets us say invariants should only apply under certain conditions.
-This isn't the only place we might use it.

-.. todo:: hascredential => TK EXAMPLES

 We can now run this as our full invariant, and the spec works :ss:`duplicates_many_inputs`.